Government Publications - an Introduction

-Something relevant to virtually every field of study taught and researched at Cal State L.A. may be found in the books, pamphlets, periodicals, microforms, maps, compact and floppy disks, and World Wide Web sites that contain Federal and State government information.
-You will find statistics, Federal and State legislative materials, Census reports, research monographs, technical reports, educational frameworks, and more.
-Subjects covered include politics and government, business, law, education, crime and criminal justice, health and medicine, science and technology, and the arts and humanities.
+Something relevant to virtually every field of study taught and researched at Cal State L.A. may be found in the publications of the United State Government.
+You will find statistics, legislative materials, Census reports, research monographs, technical reports, educational frameworks, and more.
 Information about income tax, Social Security and Veterans benefits, careers, small business, citizenship and immigration, federal grants and fellowships, travel and recreation, nutrition and exercise, household safety, and many other consumer-oriented topics is also available.

-Reference assistance is provided at the Reference Center, 1st Floor, Library North.
-Please call Kate Osteen (323) 343 4895 for further specialized assistance.
+Reference assistance is provided at the Reference Desk, 1st Floor, Library North.